How do I join the Flying Irish?

 Where can I park when I run with the Flying Irish?

-Wherever you can it depnds on venue but street and pay-lot parking are the primary options.
+Wherever you can!
+It depends on the venue but street and pay-lot parking are the primary options.

 Is the weekly run a race?